 the use of technology has brought about some fantastic advances and made

-helped “digitized” our lives more than every before.
+helped “digitized” our lives more than ever before.
 Given their easy access, these

 issues affect people of all ages and genders.
 Problematic digital dependency,

-namely video games and internet technology, is characterized by an unhealthy
+namely video games, overuse of smartphones and internet technology, is characterized by unhealthy

 over-consumption of digital technology.

-Our Team of qualified professionals embraces a client-centered approach while providing education and harm reduction strategies to help attain a healthy balance and establish boundaries between reality and the cyber world.
+Our team of qualified professionals embraces a client-centered approach while providing education, harm reduction strategies as well as abstinence from problematic use to help attain a healthy balance and establish boundaries between reality and the cyber world.